-A permit should only be granted to construct a building or construct or carry out works, which exceeds the preferred building height shown in the Height and Interface Plan 1 of this schedule where all the following requirements are met to the satisfaction of the responsible authority:
+A permit should only be granted to construct a building or construct or carry out works, which exceeds the preferred building height shown in the Height and Interface Plans 1A and 1B of this schedule where all the following requirements are met to the satisfaction of the responsible authority:

-- the building elements permitted by the proposed variation satisfies the general design objectives in Clause 1.0 of this schedule and the relevant design requirements specified in this schedule; and - the proposal will achieve each of the following: - greater building separation than the minimum requirement in this schedule; - excellence for environmentally sustainable design measured as a minimum BESS project score of 70%; - no additional overshadowing or overlooking of residentially zoned properties, beyond that which would be generated by a proposal that complies with the preferred building height; and - provision of end-of-trip facilities, including secure bicycle parking, locker and shower facilities and change rooms in excess of the requirements of Clause 52.34. - where the proposal includes dwellings, it also achieves each of the following: - housing for diverse households types, including people with disability, older persons, and families, through the inclusion of varying dwelling sizes and configurations; - accessibility provision that achieves the standards in Clauses 55.07 and 58.05 (as relevant); - communal open space provision that exceeds the minimum standards in Clauses 55.07 and 58.03; and/or - secluded private open space provision that exceeds the minimum standards in Clauses 55.07 and 58.05.
+- the building elements permitted by the proposed variation satisfies the general design objectives in Clause 1.0 of this schedule and the relevant design requirements specified in this schedule; and - the proposal will achieve each of the following: - greater building separation than the minimum requirement in this schedule; - excellence for environmentally sustainable design measured as a minimum BESS project score of 70%; - no additional overshadowing or overlooking of residentially zoned properties, beyond that which would be generated by a proposal that complies with the preferred building height; and - provision of end-of-trip facilities, including secure bicycle parking, locker and shower facilities and change rooms. - where the proposal includes dwellings, it also achieves each of the following: - housing for diverse households types; - accessibility provision that achieves the standards in Clauses 55.07 and 58.05 (as relevant); - communal open space provision that exceeds the minimum standards in Clauses 55.07 and 58.03; and - secluded private open space provision that exceeds the minimum standards in Clauses 55.07 and 58.05.